willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * Dancing on Air with Karynn Sucaldito @thefruitbat
 * A show of hands: Get an up-close look at the delicate designs of a henna artist Jyoti Chheda.
 Brilliant things happen in calm minds.
 Be calm.
 You're brilliant.
+* Like a rolling stone: Watch two **sculptors** turn a rock into a functional work of art

 ## The wake up - Wed